Preface

 warning

-Make sure you don't already have a file named a.txt
+Make sure you don't already have a file named a.txt in your current

 working directory.
 This command will overwrite that file!